dbc60/blog/content/note/design/web-design.md

 title: Web Design
 date: 2016-07-31
 draft: true
-categories: blog
+categories: design
-tags: [typography, design]
+tags: [typography, blog]
 ---

 A study of various web designs with the hope of bringing a good one to this website.